 C-Jacks allow the empty container and flexitank to be weighed before loading, giving Talley’s a precise tare weight and a precise target for optimising the container payload.

 C-Jacks mean the container can be weighed in realtime during loading, allowing the supervisor to gauge loading progress and most importantly, identify exactly when the flexitank is full.

 By adopting BISON C-Jacks, Talley’s are now optimising container loads of fish oil at the point of loading.

 Each container shipment is now more profitable.
 With fish oil sold by weight, revenue is maximised with each shipment and earnings are realised sooner.

 Shipping costs are reduced in two ways.
-Firstly, the haulage costs, weighbridge fees and labour costs from check weighing the container are eliminated.
-Secondly, in the course of a year, more cargo is being shipped with less containers, reducing Talley’s net shipping costs per tonne of cargo by approximately 10%.
+Firstly, the haulage costs, weighbridge fees and labour costs from check-weighing the container are eliminated.
+Secondly, in the course of a year, more cargo is shipped using less containers, reducing Talley’s net shipping costs per tonne of cargo by approximately 10%.

 All up, a tangible return on a simple investment!